Randy Travis: Personal life

 Travis and Lib Hatcher lived together for several years at early points in their careers.
 The couple secretly married on May 31, 1991, and bought a house on Maui soon afterward.
 Because of the secrecy of their marriage and the relocation to Maui, Travis later noted that many fans theorized he was gay and had contracted HIV/AIDS.
 In early 1991, the tabloid National Enquirer ran an article alleging that Travis was gay.
 In response, Travis considered suing the publication until a lawyer convinced him otherwise.
 Journalist Michael Corcoran noted that their marriage was seen as controversial at first, due both to its initial secrecy and the fact that Hatcher was 18 years older than Travis.
 Travis and Hatcher divorced in October 2010, citing incompatibility.
 Despite the conjugal separation, Hatcher continued to serve as his manager at the time.

 After a period of engagement, he married Mary Davis on March 21, 2015.
 The couple resides at Chrysalis Ranch, a property they own near Tioga, Texas.
 Davis tended to Travis's medical needs following his stroke in 2013, and has made public appearances on his behalf to compensate for his limited speech.

 Several incidents in which the singer became publicly intoxicated were reported in the early 2010s.
 Travis was arrested in February 2012, when he was found in a parked car outside a church in Sanger, Texas, with an open bottle of wine and smelling of alcohol.
-On August 7, 2012, state troopers in Grayson County, Texas, responded to a call that an unclothed man was lying in the road.
-Troopers reported that they arrived to find Travis unclothed and smelling of alcohol.
+On August 7, 2012, state troopers in Grayson County, Texas, responded to a call that a naked man was lying in the road.
+Troopers reported that they arrived to find Travis naked and smelling of alcohol.
 The Texas Highway Patrol said that Travis crashed his car in a construction zone, and that when they attempted to apprehend him, the singer threatened their lives.
 Travis was subsequently arrested for driving under the influence and making terroristic threats against a public servant.
 He posted bail in the amount of $21,500.
 Travis filed a lawsuit to block the release of police dashcam video of the incident.
 After a five-year legal battle, a judge ruled that the video did not violate his right to privacy; it was released to the public in December 2017.

 Awards

-Travis has won seven Grammy Awards, six CMA Awards, and eleven ACM awards.
+Travis has won six Grammy Awards, six CMA Awards, and eleven ACM awards.